Car-Free Living

 This (in part) explains why people think it's a good idea to live in the middle of nowhere, even as they do not know how to feed themselves, apart from a grocer.
 I would have recognized this as ignorant, in just seconds as a 10 year old in 1968, so I know the level of intellect I'm dealing with here.
 To decide to live anywhere, where a car is ones lifeline to survival, is in itself ignorant.

 I'm being sincere here; I never say anything to insult anyone pointlessly.
-Verbally slapping someone back to reality however, is every bit as compassionate as it is to break someone's
+Verbally slapping someone back to reality however, is every bit as compassionate as it is to break someone's sternum while administering CPR.
+They'll easily recover from the verbal slap; leaving them in ignorance is just cruel, and can even be dangerous.

 Once I made the commitment to live car free, I started to do research on how I'd do that.
 It's a lifestyle choice, and one must treat it just like that!
 I volitionally gave up my last vehicle in 2005.
 By 2015 doing so became about as easy as it could get.
-All things can be delivered!
+All things can be delivered.

 Now, I built homes for a living and we hauled nothing to build them, except power and hand tools.
 Lumber yards delivered everything else to the job site; if we needed more I'd tell the truck driver (or call sales) and they had it out the next day.

 So I knew since 1974 that I could get big stuff delivered; cheaply or sometimes free.
 Sears sold all major appliances then (even hot water heaters); they all were delivered to homes.
-We drove in a car to get groceries, and go to
+We drove in a car to get groceries, and go to Kmart.
+But nowadays (2020>) Walmart+ brings all my supplies and food, delivered to my door.

 To this day, it still depends on what a person wants to do, or more lovingly now, what a person is willing to compromise, environmentally or economically, in order to do anything away from home.
-We lived in Eastern Jackson County, MO.
-There was not all that much to do then there; it's like that today, and the only thing I see kids doing more of these days (that I'd do if I were young now) are skater parks: I'm 5 blocks
+We lived in Eastern Jackson County, MO (64057).
+There was not all that much to do there, then; it's like that today, and the only thing I see kids doing more of these days (that I'd do if I were young now) are skater parks: I'm now 7 blocks from one!

 I needed to live where it was safe for an aging person; where the cost of living would remain low and stable; where there was decent public transportation and plenty of bike trails.
+At some point every person must plan for being old!

 Living volitionally without a car for 2 decades, one learns how/why transit in general, works or doesn't.
 Well traveled, it seems that whatever mode of transport was there first, development is built–up around it, then it thins out, then ends, the farther out one goes.
 We see this in the US where development gets sparse, the farther one goes from the Interstate exit roads, and into more rural areas; all development is in the immediate areas of the Interstate exchange.

 For rail travel, the destinations are fixed & limited.
 We humans like to go to new places and try new things (food; shopping; etc.).
 The fixed rail takes us to the same places always.
 Even bus routes are limited destinations.
-So, like any new restaurant that gets lots of business at first, it slows, and if they cannot gimmick themselves along (or are not supplemented by a chain), they
+So, like any new restaurant that gets lots of business at first, it slows, and if they cannot gimmick themselves along (or are not supplemented by a chain), they close more than not.

 But I believe it's mostly about the last–mile issue; you get off at a designated stop (train or bus), and then one must walk it from there; if it's too far, most do not want to do it, even in fair weather.
 In car–centric places, snow is plowed for the car at the expense of all other forms of mobility.